wmason1997/WM-Horiseon-Marketing/README.md

 The listed contributors have GitHub account names Xandromus and Georgeyoo.

-Links to screenshots to deployed webpage:
+Links to screenshots of deployed application on GitHub pages:

 Top: https://github.com/wmason1997/WM-Horiseon-Marketing/assets/98278654/144597a7-bea4-446e-b04e-de3123775c1b